Hear from Former CMST Students

 Communication Studies, 2017

-After graduating from Vanderbilt, I started law school at Georgetown University where I am wrapping up my first year.
-I am a Technology Law and Policy Scholar, which means I focus on intellectual property and technology issues.
-This summer, I will be an associate at Steptoe & Johnson in Washington D.C.
+After graduating from Vanderbilt, I started law school at Georgetown University; I will graduate in May 2020.
+I am part of the first cohort of Technology Law and Policy Scholars, which means I focus on intellectual property and technology issues.
+After graduation I will be specializing in privacy law at a law firm.

 I always knew I wanted to be a Communication Studies major and I declared my major the first semester that Vanderbilt would allow it.
 The Communication Studies program was an incredibly valuable part of my undergraduate experience, and it really prepared me for law school.
 During my junior year I took Communication and the First Amendment with Professor Wood and I would highly recommend that class to anyone that is considering a career in law.
 Reading and analyzing cases for that class reinforced my decision to go to law school.
 No matter what your plan is for after graduation though, Communication Studies will prepare you for it.
 The critical thinking, writing, and analytical skills that you develop here will serve you well wherever you go.